-- 8.1 General: The process and fines established in this rule will be the process followed by BDS for citing and enforcing violations of 24.55.205, imposing and collecting fines, and considering appeals. - 8.2 Stop Work Orders: BDS may issue a stop work order to obtain compliance with PCC 24.55.205, requiring that all work, except work directly related to elimination of the violation, be immediately and completely stopped.
+- 8.1 General.
+The process and fines established in this rule will be the process followed by BDS for citing and enforcing violations of 24.55.205, imposing and collecting fines, and considering appeals. - 8.2 Stop Work Orders: BDS may issue a stop work order to obtain compliance with PCC 24.55.205, requiring that all work, except work directly related to elimination of the violation, be immediately and completely stopped.
 Any activity subject to the stop work order may not resume until BDS gives approval in writing.
 Details regarding stop work orders are contained in PCC 3.30.080.
-The issuance of a Stop Work Order does not prohibit the issuance of a separate citation see Sections 8.3 and 8.4 of this Rule.

-- 8.3 Violations that CANNOT be corrected: When a violation of PCC 24.55.205 is confirmed and cannot be corrected, BDS will issue a citation to the responsible party.
-Violations that cannot be corrected include, but are not limited to: - Beginning demolition prior to the required #200 or #205 (first and second) inspection - Demolition without a permit - Mechanical demolition prior to removal of lead-based paint material - Mechanical demolition without wetting or dust suppression - Mechanical demolition that results in visible dust leaving the site
+The issuance of a Stop Work Order does not prohibit the issuance of a separate citation see Sections 8.3 and 8.4 of this Rule. - 8.3 Violations that CANNOT be corrected: When a violation of PCC 24.55.205 is confirmed and cannot be corrected, BDS will issue a citation to the responsible party.
+Violations that cannot be corrected include, but are not limited to: - Beginning demolition prior to the required #200 or #205 (first and second) inspections - Demolition without a permit - Mechanical demolition prior to removal of lead-based paint material - Mechanical demolition without wetting or dust suppression

 BDS will determine which party(ies) are the responsible parties and may cite any or all of them if they fail to comply with any provision of PCC 24.55.205.
 For the purposes of this Rule, the responsible party will be the Demolition Manager, and may also include other persons authorized to act on the owner's behalf, the property owner, or any person causing or contributing to a violation of PCC 24.55.205.
+Subsequent citations will be issued to all responsible parties for violations of PCC 24.55.205 on the same project or different projects within the City.

-- 8.4 Violations that CAN be corrected: When a violation of PCC 24.55.205 is confirmed and can be corrected, BDS will issue a correction notice to the responsible party.
-Violations that can be corrected, include, but are not limited to, minor adjustments to site control measures, such as: - Correction of existing containment measures - Correction of debris management
+8.4 Violations that CAN be corrected: When a violation of PCC 24.55.205 is confirmed and can be corrected, BDS will issue a correction notice to the responsible party.

+Violations that can be corrected, include, but are not limited to, minor adjustments to site control measures, such as:

+- Correction of existing containment measures - Correction of debris management - Correction of dust suppression/wetting system

-BDS will issue a correction notice for these types of violations, and repeated violations will be issued citations.
+BDS will issue a correction notice for these violations and subsequent violations will be issued citations.

-- 8.5 Citation service: A citation may be personally delivered to the responsible party, or it may be served by registered or certified mail to the responsible party.
-For purposes of this Rule, service by registered or certified mail is complete and effective when a correctly addressed notice is deposited with the postal service after being either certified or registered by the postal service. - 8.6 Fines and corrections.
+- Citation service: A citation may be personally delivered to the responsible party, or it may be served by registered or certified mail to the responsible party.
+For purposes of this Rule, service by registered or certified mail is complete and effective when a correctly addressed notice is deposited with the postal service after being either certified or registered by the postal service. - Fines and corrections.
 The citation will state the section of PCC 24.55.205 violated, the fine imposed, and the corrective action required. - 8.7 Corrections not made.
 If corrections are not made and the violation(s) continue, BDS may impose additional citations or pursue other enforcement remedies as authorized under 3.30.040, including assessment of Administrative Enforcement Fees. - 8.8 Citation appeals.
 Issuance of a citation may be appealed by requesting an Administrative Review. - 8.9 Citation Fines: - 8.9.1 The following fines are established for violations of PCC 24.55.205.
 These fines will be assessed as a result of an issued citation for violations of PCC 24.55.205.